IBM/ibm-streams-with-ml-model/README.md

 ![blank-streams-flow](doc/source/images/blank-streams-flow.png)

-On the left are the operators that can drag-n-dropped onto the editor canvas.
-The operators are divided into type.
+On the left are the operators that can be drag-and-dropped onto the editor canvas.
+The operators are divided into types.
 For the purpose of this code pattern, we will use `Sources`, `Targets`, `Processing and Analytics`, and `WML Deployments`.

 In the main icon bar at the top, you will see the options to `run` and `save` the flow.